Skip to Content

 config.json

-Contains all app metadata — name, description, port, categories, form fields, supported architectures, and more.
-See the config.json reference for all available options.
+Contains name, description, port, categories, form fields, supported architectures, and optional hub_integration for AI/MCP apps.

 Process

-3. Test your app locally by adding a custom app store pointing to your repo
+2. Test locally via a custom app store pointing at your fork

 Guidelines